HLS Event Scheduling Update

 High Profile Guests/Events

 If you invite a high-profile speaker(s) to campus or you are expecting a large audience, special arrangements may be necessary.
-Before you send any invitations, student organizations should email Samantha Parker in the Dean of Students Office.
+Before you send any invitations, student organizations should email Mark Jefferson in the Dean of Students Office.
 Student journals should email Sheena Prosper.

 HLS is committed to the inclusion of people with disabilities in all aspects of campus life, including co-curricular events and activities.
 Don’t forget to follow the Accessibility Guidelines for your event.